ap-csa-2024-2025/intro-assignment-jquie/README.md

 * Something interesting about me is
 * Ask Mr. Vu anything:
 * List your sports and extracurriculars you participate in

- Senior Year Classes:
+- something interesting about me is i can lick my elbow
- - AP Physics C
+- weirdest student experience?
- - AP Psychology
+- Sport: tennis
- - AP Stats
+- extracurriculars:
- - Culinary
+    - OCSEF
- - AP Lit
+    - Exploravision
- - tennis (VARSITY???)
+    - MERITS club things